 Implementation of APM BIO-10, APM BIO-11, and APM BIO-12 as part of the project would avoid or substantially lessen potentially significant impacts to special-status plants, to the extent feasible.
-Impacts to Utah vine milkweed would be further reduced to less than significant through the implementation of the MM BIO-1, MM BIO-2, and MM BIO-3.
+Impacts to Utah vine milkweed would be further reduced to less than significant through the implementation of the MM BIO-1, MM BIO-2, MM BIO-3, and MM BIO-4.
 MM BIO-1 would reduce indirect impacts such as dust and potentially harmful chemicals through the implementation of BMPs such as applying water to control dust and placing drip cans under vehicles and equipment when not in use.
-MM BIO-2 would ensure that workers are aware of where Utah vine milkweed is located, and how to identify Utah vine milkweed to avoid direct, indirect, temporary, permanent, and cumulative impacts to individuals or populations of the plant during construction.
-MM BIO-3 would provide guidance on how project personnel can avoid direct, indirect, temporary, permanent, and cumulative impacts to special-status plants on the project area.
+MM BIO-2 would ensure that workers are aware of where Utah vine milkweed is located, and how to identify Utah vine milkweed to avoid direct, indirect, temporary, permanent, and cumulative impacts to vegetation communities through minimizing ground disturbance during construction and facilitating post-construction restoration and recovery.
+MM BIO-4 would provide guidance on how project personnel can avoid direct, indirect, temporary, permanent, and cumulative impacts to special-status plants on the project area.

-The implementation of APM BIO-10, APM BIO-11, APM BIO 12, MM BIO-1, MM BIO-2, and MM BIO-3 would reduce potential impacts to special-status plant species to less than significant with mitigation.
+The implementation of APM BIO-10, APM BIO-11, APM BIO 12, MM BIO-1, MM BIO-2, MM BIO-3, and MM BIO-4 would reduce potential impacts to special-status plant species to less than significant with mitigation.